Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: Maurer-Cartan elements on homotopy Poisson manifolds

 There is a degree $n$ homotopy Poisson algebra structure on it.
 Thus, the dual of a splitting Lie $n$-algebroid is a homotopy Poisson manifold of degree $n$. } \end{ex}

-$(M,\pi)$ is Poisson manifold if and only if $(T^*[1]M,Q)$ is a symplectic NQ-manifold of degree $1$, where the homological vector field $Q$ is given by $Q=\{\pi,\cdot\}$.
+It is known that $(M,\pi)$ is a Poisson manifold if and only if $(T^*[1]M,Q)$ is a symplectic NQ-manifold of degree $1$, where the homological vector field $Q$ is given by $Q=\{\pi,\cdot\}$.
 More generally, the cotangent bundle of a homotopy Poisson manifold of degree $n$ gives rise to a symplectic NQ-manifold of degree $n+1$.
-This result was also given in \cite{Mehta}, with a different proof.
+Consider the homotopy Poisson manifold given in Example \ref{ex:dual Lie n}, we have

-\begin{thm} Given a degree $n$ homotopy Poisson manifold $(\mathcal{M},\{l_i\}_{1 \leq i<\infty})$, the cotangent bundle $T^*[n+1]\mathcal{M}$ is a symplectic NQ-manifold of degree $n+1$, where $Q=\{\sum l_i,\cdot\}$, and $\{\cdot,\cdot\}$ is the canonical Poisson structure on $T^*[n+1]\mathcal{M}$.
+\emptycomment{ \begin{thm} Given a degree $n$ homotopy Poisson manifold $(\mathcal{M},\{l_i\}_{1 \leq i<\infty})$, the cotangent bundle $T^*[n+1]\mathcal{M}$ is a symplectic NQ-manifold of degree $n+1$, where $Q=\{\sum l_i,\cdot\}$, and $\{\cdot,\cdot\}$ is the canonical Poisson structure on $T^*[n+1]\mathcal{M}$.
 Moreover, for any $a_1,\cdots,a_k\in C^\infty(\mathcal{M})$, we have